olibu/agenda/README.md

 The tool is mentioned the be intuitive.
 Thus there is no need to provide a user guide ;)

-Just start the tool, create meeting and add a timeslot for each agenda entry.
-When the meeting strats you can start the timer.
+Just start the tool, create a meeting and add a timeslot for each agenda entry.
+When the meeting starts you can start the timer.
 As soon as an agenda entry will run out of time you will be notified about it and you can switch to the next agenda entry.

 The meeting agendas will be stored in your browser only.
-There is cloud used.
-Only the page might be provided through a cloud service in future.
+There is no cloud used.
+Only the page is provided through a cloud service as static files.

-As already mentioned, there are many tools already providing this functionallity.
+As already mentioned, there are many tools already providing this kind of functionallity.

+### Features

+#### Automatic move to next agenda entry

+If this option is selected (via the settings icon in the top left corner of a meeting), the next agenda entry will be automatiacally be selected after the time has been expired.

+If this option is deselected, you have to switch to the next agenda entry via the next button.
+As long as you do not switch to the next one, the counter will still be decreased.

+#### Adjust start time

+This option will adjust the first agenda entry based on the current time.

+In case you plan a meeting for 1 hour with 2 agenda entries of 30 min and you start the meeting at 9:05, the scheduling will not switch at 9:30 to the next agenda entry and you will have a 5 min overtime.

+This option shall fix this issue.
+The first agenda entry will be reduced by 5 min in this case.

+The adjustment will only be done according to the duration of the first agenda entry.

+In case your first agenda entry if 5 min and you start the meeting at 9:06, nothing will be adjusted, as no "even" time within the last 5 min can be found.
+You would have the raise the duration to 10 min before starting the meeting in this case.

+"Even" times means quater steps.
+9:00, 9:30 and so on.
+Thus it would make sense to eather start the meeting in time or to start you meeting with a "welcome" of 5 to 10 min (especially if you have very short agenda entries).

+### Planned Features

 I plan the following details which hopefully make this tool unique and helpfull.

-### Dynamic Timetable
+#### Dynamic Timetable

 I often have the issue that there is no time left at the end of the meeting for the last agenda point.
 The dynamic timetable might help here.